mailhog/MailHog/DEPLOY.md

 ### Elastic Beanstalk

-You can deploy Go-MailHog using [AWS Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).
+You can deploy MailHog using [AWS Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).

 1. Open the Elastic Beanstalk console
 2. Create a zip file containing the Dockerfile and MailHog binary